panntod/MySql-RDS-on-Aws/Create EC2/README.md

-# Create Vpc on AWS
+# Create Ec2 on AWS

 Amazon Elastic Compute Cloud is part of Amazon.com's cloud computing platform, Amazon Web Services, which allows users to rent virtual computers to run their own computer applications.